-PREP: Chop the bacon into half-inch pieces.
-Over medium-low heat in a large skillet, saute the bacon until crisp.
+Step 1: Chop the bacon into half-inch pieces.
+Over medium-low heat in a large skillet, sauté the bacon until crisp.
 Remove and set aside.

 - Cooking the onions and making the roux using bacon grease adds so much flavor to this soup.
 If desired you can use olive oil or butter to sauté the onions and to brown the flour.

 - For a thicker soup, use just 4 cups of chicken broth and keep the other ingredients the same.

 - We like adding the bacon flavor from the onions and roux versus placing the bacon strips directly in the pot.
 If you simmer bacon in a crockpot for a long time, it tends to get rubbery.
 Stirring the pieces in just before serving adds full flavor and a crunch!